 The number of Kentuckians receiving Aid to Families with Dependent Children (AFDC)-known as Temporary Assistance to Needy Families (TANF) since the 1996 welfare reform law-has decreased significantly from its high point of 229,400 in 1992 to 38,600 in 2018; roughly 80 percent of the recipients in 2018 were children.
 This decline is not unique to Kentucky.
 For example, marking the 20th anniversary of the 1996 legislation that fundamentally changed the program, the Center on Budget and Policy Priorities (CBPP) issued a report in August, 2016, noting that nationally the number of families receiving TANF (AFDC) benefits for every 100 families with children in poverty has declined sharply over time.
 In 1979, for instance, 82 families per 100 with children in poverty received benefits, compared to 68 in 1996-when TANF was enacted-to 23 in 2014.
 As a percentage of the total population, more Kentuckians received TANF benefits in 2018, about 0.9 percent, than the competitor state average of 0.4 percent.
 The benefit amount for a Kentucky family of three is \$262 per month, which has not changed since 1996.
 If the benefit had been indexed to the inflation rate it would equal over \$400 now.

-Source: The Administration for Children and Families, U.S. Department of Health and Human Services, U.S. Census, and the University of Kentucky Center for Poverty Research.
-2018.
-"UKCPR National Welfare Data, 1980-2017."
-Lexington, KY. http://ukcpr.org/resources/national-welfare-data (accessed December 5, 2018).
-The 2018 estimate is derived from USDA data.
+Source: University of Kentucky Center for Poverty Research.
+(2020, Oct.).
+UKCPR National Welfare Data, 1980-2018.
+Lexington, KY.
+Available at http://ukcpr.org/resources/national-welfare-data (accessed Dec.
+9, 2020).

 MEDICAID BENEFICIARIES